6 Fascinating Bird Facts About Wild Turkeys

 Discover 7 extinct birds that should never be forgotten.

-2. A Wild Turkey is a Faster Bird Than You Think
+Wild Turkeys Can Fly Faster Than You Think

 Wild Turkey in FlightArthur Morris/Getty Images